nationalarchives/ds-caselaw-frontend-prototype/README.md

 This repository:

-* Documents iterations of the user flow
+* Documents iterations of the user flow and wireframes
-* Has the code for a Python [Flask](https://flask.palletsprojects.com/en/2.0.x/git) application that includes current versions of HTML and CSS for the user interface
+* Has the code for a Python [Flask](https://flask.palletsprojects.com/en/2.0.x/git) application that includes current versions of HTML and CSS for the user interface.
+This includes the search application and an example HTML page for a judgment

 ## Versioning